The world has changed, and employees expect a new type of leader.

 Look at the best military leaders of all time.
 When it came time for their troops to face a challenge, they were in the trenches with them, showing them it could be done and not to be afraid.

-They weren't sitting behind a desk issuing orders; they were right there with their troops.
-They didn't expect their troops to have a tough job while they were sitting in a cushy office chair.
+They weren't sitting behind a desk issuing orders; they were with their troops.
+They didn't expect their troops to have a tough job while sitting in a cushy office chair.

 3. Great Leaders Ask and Listen.

 Leaders consult with and listen to their employees.
 They do not bark orders.
-Leaders ask many questions, pose problems and ask employees to troubleshoot to find solutions together.
+Leaders ask many questions, pose problems and ask employees to troubleshoot to find solutions.

 More importantly, leaders ask them to help suggest ideas.
-As a result, employees feel engaged, valued and, importantly, more inclined to follow the leader.
+As a result, employees feel engaged, valued, and more inclined to follow the leader.

 4. They Understand That Attitude is Everything.